 - Law360 designated Covington as a 2013 Pro Bono Firm of the Year, noting that the firm has “spearheaded the fight against government-sanctioned discrimination in the past year.”
 Law360 previously named Covington as a Pro Bono Firm of the Year in 2010 and 2012.

-- National Law Journal - Covington was named to NLJ’s 2013 Pro Bono Hot List.
+- National Law Journal - Covington was named to NLJ’s Pro Bono Hot List in 2013 and 2014.

 - National Law Journal "Champions" - In each of the past three years Covington lawyers have been selected as "Champions" for upholding the profession’s core values through public service, pro bono efforts, and advocacy for civil liberties - Robert Long (2012); S. William Livingston (2011); Anthony Herman (2010).